We have established our Family Visit Model in Colombia, Ukraine, Russia and the USA.

 - And, once kids get to know people in a non-threatening environment, they might find that special, permanent relationship that can make an important difference in their lives.

 - Give kids a choice in the matter.
-When children have a voice in who they want to be with matches that are more likely to endure.
+When children have a voice in who they want to be with, matches are more likely to endure.

 Kidsave’s Family Visit Model in the USA is branded “Weekend Miracles” in Los Angeles County, California, and Mecklenburg County, North Carolina and in early 2020 Houston, Texas.
 It is also operating under the brand name “Choice” in Colorado, and as the DC Family and Youth Initiative in Washington, DC.
 Learn More

 In the USA Kidsave serves foster youth who are: